hercychang/prep-step-1/part7-control_flow/loops.md

 becomes falsey, so the loop terminates.

 The `until` keyword is the opposite of `while`.
-It directs the interpreter to loop until a _true_ condition is met:
+It directs the interpreter to loop until a _truthy_ condition is met:

 ```ruby
 counter = 0